MadeleineGastonguay/MadeleineGastonguay/content/authors/madeleine-gastonguay/_index.md

 ---

 I am a graduate of the University of Connecticut Honors program with a degree in Applied Mathematics and minor in Bioinformatics.
 I completed my undergraduate thesis at the UConn Health Center for Quantitative Medicine with the Computational Systems Medicine Team.
 I worked as a post-bacc researcher in the Churchill Lab at The Jackson Laboratory in Bar Harbor, Maine until 2022, when I joined the Biomedical Engineering PhD program at Johns Hopkins University.
-As a certified instructor with The Carpentries, I am involved in bioinformatics and data science training and an advocate of open source science.
+I am currently a PhD candidate working with Dr. Alison Hill to develop mathematical models of within-host viral dynamics and statistical methods for parameter estimation.
 I am fascinated by the use of mathematical and statistical modeling to understand biology, and I foresee a career pursing this research to contribute to the discovery and development of individualized therapeutics.
-In my down time I love all outdoor adventures in Acadia National Park and singing for my cats :smiley_cat:.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Gastonguay_Madeleine_CV.pdf" "newtab" >}}CV{{< /staticref >}}.